PROGRAMME

 Rising data volumes make on-board intelligence increasingly important.
 This deep dive explores how AI and machine learning are moving onto spacecraft to enable autonomy, smarter tasking and near real-time decisions.
 It looks at on-board data reduction, model deployment under tight resource constraints and the balance between autonomy and operator control, as well as verification, trust and key use cases in Earth observation, telecoms, navigation and security.

-11:45 hrsDeepDive 3 – From Space to Ground: GNSS for Non-Space Users
+11:45 hrsDeepDive 3 (location: hall 6, Alte Kongresshalle) – From Space to Ground: GNSS for Non-Space Users

 Read more